GreyRook/code-with-style/docs/review/reviewer/speed.md

 Following these guidelines means that a typical CL should get multiple rounds of review (if needed) within a single day.

+*Adjustment Grey Rook:*
+*Given that the above stated is the goal, it is sometimes difficult to implement* *due to meetings, changing working hours etc.*
+*In some cases, it is required to inform the developer that the code review is* *delaying the process.*

 ## Speed vs. Interruption {#interruption}